BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ### Satoshi

-All satoshi values MUST be represented as string and NOT integer values.
-Make sure you check your integer limits.
+All satoshi values MUST be represented as a string and NOT integer values.
+Make sure you check your integer limits to avoid overflows.

 > **Rationale** Plenty of json parsers use a 32bit signed integer for integer parsing.
 Max safe value is 2,147,483,647; 2,147,483,647sat = BTC21.474,836,47 which is too low.